Funeral Arrangement Specialist in Easley, SC

 Above Ground Burial

-Above ground burials involve entombing a deceased loved one in a mausoleum.
+Above-ground burials involve entombing a deceased loved one in a mausoleum.
 A mausoleum can be public or private and can contain the remains of one or more people.

-Cremated remains can be buried underground, placed in an above ground vault or columbarium, stored in a commemorative urn, scattered on private property, or used to make everything from jewelry to glass.
+Cremated remains can be buried underground, placed in an above-ground vault or columbarium, stored in a commemorative urn, scattered on private property, or used to make everything from jewelry to glass.

 Planning a Service

-There are many types of funeral services, each with their own rites and traditions, and you may not be sure which option to choose.
+There are many types of funeral services, each with its own rites and traditions, and you may not be sure which option to choose.
 We can help you plan a service that honors your loved one and gives your family the closure they need.

 Traditional Funeral Services